openbrewerydb/openbrewerydb/CONTRIBUTING.md

 Pull in changes from `upstream` often so that you stay up to date and so when you submit your pull request, merge conflicts will be less likely.
 See more detailed instructions [here][syncing-link].
 * Create a [branch][branch-link] for your edits.
-* Contribute in the style of the project (TODO: Create guidelines).
+* Contribute in the style of the project.
 This makes it easier for the collaborators to merge and for others to understand and maintain in the future.
 * Please try to squash all commits together before opening a pull request, but it's not currently required.
 If your pull request requires changes upon review, and you're already in the habit, please squash all additional commits as well.
 [This wiki page][squash-link] outlines the squash process.